 - On a baking sheet, brush a bit of oil where you will place the salmon.
 Arrange salmon skin side down on top of the oil.

 - Stir together the spice mixture and sprinkle over the salmon fillets.
 Press the rub onto the salmon with a spoon or your hands.

-- Broil for 8-10 minutes, depending on the thickness of your salmon.
+- Broil for 9-12 minutes, depending on the thickness of your salmon.

 - Fish is done when it flakes easily with a fork or reaches 125°F (medium) -140°F (well).